 Interactive Classes in Storytelling and Media Relations: PedalLove.org

 In September 2023, Melissa Balmer of PedalLove.org began offering a series of online trainings on storytelling and media relations.
 These free classes are made possible by It Could Be Me and are specifically for victims of traffic crashes and their advocates.
 You don't need to have attended a previous class to attend.
-The following classes are now available on the PedalLove.org YouTube Channel:

-• Strategic Storytelling #2: Register now for "The Advocate's Story Map" on March 28th at 1130am PTOur next class in our year-long series sponsored by It Could Be Me focuses on how to craft a compelling story step-by-step using my “Advocate’s Story Map.”
-1) You’ll learn the shape and structure of a compelling story for advocacy purposes.
-2) You’ll get your hands in the clay and start crafting your own story.
-3) You’ll start to strategize on how and when to tell this story to help you accomplish your advocacy goals this year.
+- Strategic Storytelling #2: The Advocate's Story Map.
+This class was taught live by PedalLove.org and sponsored by It Could Be Me on March 28, 2024.
+It focused on how to craft a compelling story step-by-step using my “Advocate’s Story Map.”
+In this class you'll learn 1) the shape and structure of a compelling story for advocacy purposes, 2) how to get your hands in the clay and start crafting your own story, and 3) how to strategize on how and when to tell this story to help you accomplish your advocacy goals this year.

-• Media Training #3: Bridging Tough Interview Questions: This hour-long class was taught live by PedalLove.org and sponsored by It Could Be Me January 25, 2024, as a part of a year-long series of free classes for victims and survivors of traffic crashes, and safe and shared streets advocates.
+- Media Training #3: Bridging Tough Interview Questions: This hour-long class was taught live by PedalLove.org and sponsored by It Could Be Me on January 25, 2024, as a part of a year-long series of free classes for victims and survivors of traffic crashes, and safe and shared streets advocates.
 The focus of this class is to prepare you and your team for successful news media interviews by helping you prepare for tough questions the media (and others!) might ask.

-• Media Training #2: Creating a Successful Media Outreach Strategy: This class delves into smart media relations strategies to help grow your message: 1) How to create successful ongoing rapport with reporters and editors You can use your social media to have ongoing, relevant, and valuable conversations with key members of the media.
+- Media Training #2: Creating a Successful Media Outreach Strategy: This class delves into smart media relations strategies to help grow your message: 1) How to create successful ongoing rapport with reporters and editors You can use your social media to have ongoing, relevant, and valuable conversations with key members of the media.
 We'll share what to do and what not to do to make this happen.
-2) Why your org needs a media or newsroom We'll teach you how to build one, and if you already have one the elements that will take it to the next level (like hosting 3) How to position yourself as a thought leader with the media.
+2) Why your org needs a media or newsroom.
+We'll teach you how to build one, and if you already have one the elements that will take it to the next level (like hosting 3) How to position yourself as a thought leader with the media.

-• Media Training #1: World Day of Remembrance & BeyondWhat we'll cover: 1) Understanding today's media and how to successfully connect with them.
+- Media Training #1: World Day of Remembrance & Beyond: What we'll cover: 1) Understanding today's media and how to successfully connect with them.
 2) How to choose the right stories and storytellers to pitch to the media.
-3) How to successfully deliver your message - not focusing just on the problem but the viable next steps solutions too so you can become a valued resource.
+3) How to successfully deliver your message - not focusing just on the problem but the viable next steps and solutions, too, so you can become a valued resource.
 4) We'll be highlighting the Op-Ed as a strategic media relations tool.

-• How to Make Your Story Stand Out with Tom FloodIn this class, we're going to talk about the fact that "how" you tell your stories is just as important as the information shared in them.
-Your approach and delivery to storytelling really matters.
+- How to Make Your Story Stand Out with Tom Flood: In this class, we're going to talk about the fact that "how" you tell your stories is just as important as the information shared in them.
+Your approach and delivery to storytelling really matter.
 We're delighted to have the talented Tom Flood of Rovelo Creative join us to share his wise insights from the perspective of an ad agency creative turned safe streets advocate.

 CSCRS Research to Practice Webinar Series